How to Spot the Signs of a Romance Scammer and Report Online Dating Scams

 While online dating and social media sites have become increasingly popular tools to find love and friendship, they've unfortunately also become popular tools for fraudsters known as romance scammers.
 These con artists create fake profiles to lure in victims, establish romantic relationships and eventually, extort money.

-According to the Better Business Bureau, victims in the U.S. and Canada have reported losing more than $1 billion over the past few years to online romance scam artists.
+In fact, according to the FTC, people lost nearly $547 million last year to online romance scam artists.
 Older users, in particular, are more often targeted by this type of scam — and most don't realize they are a victim until it is too late.

 In this article, we’ll identify common online dating scams and offer some tips on how to tell if someone is scamming you online.
 We also have information about how to report a dating scammer if you or someone you love has fallen victim to one.